The Office Building Allergy: Mold in the AC Vents

 What Elevated Specific IgE May Suggest

-- Sensitisation indicated: A positive result suggests that your immune system may have produced IgE antibodies against a specific mold.
-This may indicate sensitisation, meaning your body could be recognising that mold as a potential trigger.
-Results should be discussed with a healthcare professional for clinical interpretation.
+- Sensitisation confirmed: A positive result indicates that your immune system has produced IgE antibodies against a specific mold.
+This suggests sensitisation, meaning your body recognises that mold as a potential threat.

 - Clinical relevance varies: Sensitisation does not automatically mean that mold is causing your symptoms.
 Clinical correlation — matching test results with your symptom pattern — is essential.